QuestCode/thema-2.1-slm/BSS/Practica/Andre/Week-2/exercises.md

 The best average is SJF with _3.6_.

 > _1.7 Which of the following scheduling algorithms could result in starvation?
 (5.9)_

+Non-preemptive Priority, a process with a low priority could starve when new processes with higher priority are inserted before the low priority process has a chance to execute.

+> _2.1 Consider the two general approaches to handle critical sections in operating systems.
+Discuss the favor for the preemptive approach and the difficulties with SMP architectures.
+(6.1)_

+> _2.2 Explain the differences between a counting semaphore and a binary semaphore.
+(6.2)_

+> _2.3 Describe how a program can overcome the need for busy waiting.
+(6.3)_